The term “flourish” is founded upon The Theory of Well-Being or P.E.R.m.A. model

 –Martin Seligman, Father of Positive Psychology

-An imbalance in one or more of these areas can leave you feeling isolated, depressed, anxious, or just plain “not good”.
-By taking a careful look into each of these domains, you will be better able to identify what is needed (or not needed) in your life, and how you can make a change for the better.
+An imbalance in one or more of these areas can leave you feeling isolated, depressed, or anxious.
+By taking a careful look into each of these elements, you will be better able to identify what is needed (or not needed) in your life, and how you can make a change for the better.

-The easiest part of the PERMA model to understand is positive emotion.
+The first element of the PERMA model is positive emotion.
 It is what we typically imagine when we think about happiness and life satisfaction, but happiness is only one of many positive emotions.
 There’s also joy, contentment, love, inspiration, pride, and courage (among dozens more).

 Encouraging positive emotions such as through savoring the moment, expressing gratitude, and visualization, we can change the way we think to better the way we feel about life.

 This portion of the PERMA model isn’t about being happy all of the time, but being able to have an optimistic outlook and find resiliency even through stressful and uncomfortable situations.